thirumurugan1672005-dot/walk-python/Phase-1/Day02.md

    * and output will be shown in terminal or GUI
 ## Pythons View of Execution
    * First convert the source code (.py) into bytecode(.pyc)
-   * Bytecode is hidden from user in hidden directory __pyache__ and it contains bytecode instructions
+   * Bytecode is hidden from user in hidden directory __pycache__ and it contains bytecode instructions
    * Bytecode instructions is told it is faster than source files
    * Bytecode instructions is Python specific
    * If the Source file don't change or there is no alternate python version it skips the compilation(translation) process and execut